 AMD is a chronic disease that creates a range of challenges and burdens for patients.
-For many of the 337 Canadians that responded to our survey, their AMD leads to visual complications that render certain daily activities-such as reading or driving either problematic or impossible.
+For many of the 337 Canadians that responded to our survey, their AMD leads to visual complications that render certain daily activities-such as reading or driving-either problematic or impossible.
 AMD is therefore physically and visually burdensome, and its corresponding emotional and psychological burdens are acute for patients as well.
 For example, many patients indicated that they think about their disease frequently, especially its impact on their future, and that they experience fear or anxiety in relation to their injection regimes.
+As a result of patient input regarding the experience of the disease and its treatment, it is clear that a treatment with a less demanding injection regime would help ease some of the burden associated with AMD.

 Thanks to modern research, anti-VEGF injections are now the frontline treatment for patients with wet-AMD, replacing forms of surgery that once had significant drawbacks.
 While the various anti-VEGF drugs on the market have shown high levels of effectiveness in slowing or halting loss of vision, it is also the case that the need for regular-often monthly-injections directly into the eye have created challenges for many patients.
 This is borne out in our survey results, with groups of respondents emphasizing the painfulness of the injection, both during and after the procedure, and their difficulties managing travel to and from injection appointments.
 The issue of travel is especially pronounced for those living in rural and remote parts of Canada, who often travel significant distances to receive their injections.
 The challenges associated with AMD also lead to many patients relying on loved ones to assist them; they often receive aid in travelling to and from appointments, and in managing the tasks that are made difficult by AMD and by the short-term visual complications that result from injections.
 As a result, there is a common thread running through the responses that the disease leads to a certain lack of independence.
-Many patients would prefer a treatment that can be taken less frequently, are supportive of public funding being used in the advancement of such a treatment, and are open to participating in clinical trials.
+Many patients would prefer a treatment that can be taken less frequently, are supportive of public funding being used in the advancement of such a treatment and are open to participating in clinical trials.

 More research is required to better understand the reasons for why certain patients with AMD miss their appointments or stop them altogether.
-That said, contemporary research has shown that both non-adherence and non-persistence are quite high with this group: for instance, a recent study showed that close to 50% of patients stop anti-VEGF treatments after 24 months.
-It is entirely possible that the impacts shown in this report-issues with travel and other logistical challenges, as well as physical and psychological effects-could play a significant role in this drop off.
-With this in mind, it is clear that treatments that lessen the burdens on this group could play an important role in countering the trend of non-compliance and under treatment.
+That said, contemporary research has shown that both non-adherence and non-persistence are quite high with this group: for instance, a recent study showed that close to 50% of patients stop anti-VEGF treatments after 24 months.2 It is entirely possible that the impacts shown in this report-issues with travel and other logistical challenges, as well as physical and psychological effects-could play a significant role in this drop off.
+With this in mind, treatments that lessen the burdens on this group could play an important role in countering the trend of non-compliance and under treatment.